joeltimothyoh/Copy-Files/README.md

 ```

 ## Notes
-* Copy-Files serves as a wrapper around the Robocopy as a convenient and automatable file and directory copying solution.
+* Copy-Files serves as a wrapper around Robocopy as a convenient and automatable file and directory copying solution.
 * Robocopy, otherwise known as Robust File Copy, is a command-line directory and/or file replication command in Windows.
 * It is recommended you have some knowledge about and experience with Robocopy before using Copy-Files.
 * For more information on Robocopy, refer to Microsoft's documentation on the command, or run `'robocopy /?'`.

 ### Tips
-* To quickly copy paths in File Explorer, simply *Shift + Right-Click* on a file or directory and select 'Copy as path'.
+* To quickly get the full path of a file or directory in File Explorer, simply *Shift + Right-Click* on the item and select 'Copy as path'.

 ## Requirements
 * Windows with <a href="https://github.com/PowerShell/PowerShell#get-powershell" target="_blank" title="PowerShell">PowerShell v3</a> or higher.